MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

    Several clip functions are available in ``LLUI_DISPLAY.h`` to check if a drawing fits the clip.

-Graphical engine requires the synchronization between the drawings.
+The Graphical Engine requires the synchronization between the drawings.
 To do that, it requires a call to ``LLUI_DISPLAY_requestDrawing`` at the beginning of native function implementation.
 This function takes as parameter the graphics context and the pointer on the native function itself.
 This pointer must be casted in a ``SNI_callback``.

 The drawing function must update the next `Display.flush() <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/display/Display.html#flush-->`_ area (dirty area).
 If not performed, the next call to `Display.flush() <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/display/Display.html#flush-->`_ will not call ``LLUI_DISPLAY_IMPL_flush()`` function.